 On your first day in your brand new classroom, you no doubt will want to project an aura of authority and confidence.

 Showing the students that you are confident and knowledgeable will help them trust you to lead them through their learning journey.
 Your confidence and authority will come with experience, but if you don’t have that, fake it ’til you make it!

 You will be full of nerves and anticipation as you greet your class, but don’t forget that a relaxed demeanor projects confidence.
 Ensure you are prepared for the day and be assertive with your directions.

 This doesn’t mean, however, that you need to be a tyrant!
 Smile and share personal anecdotes with your students, let them see your quirky side.
 They will appreciate your authenticity and feel safer in your care.

 I am a professional, who has valuable experience in my field.
 I trust myself and my judgment in the classroom.
 Mistakes will be made, and they will be an opportunity to learn.
 I am a good teacher.

 When you start at a strange new school, it’s easy to feel like you’ve gone right back to square one.
 You may feel like a fish out of water, and it’s easy to lose sight of how far you’ve come since graduating from university.

 No matter how differently they do things, be gentle with yourself.
-Give yourself time to settle in and learn things – you would never expect a student to get it right first time, so why place those expectations on yourself?
-Back yourself as a professional – remember, they wouldn’t have hired you if they didn’t like what you had to offer!
+Give yourself time to settle in and learn things – you would never expect a student to get it right the first time, so why place those expectations on yourself?
+Back yourself as a professional; remember, they wouldn’t have hired you for a teaching position if they didn’t like what you had to offer!
 When in doubt — add some affirmations around the classroom to remind you to be your wonderful self!